Booneville, Arkansas: Education

 From its early days, Booneville has supported education.
 In 1874, as a response to needs for higher learning in western Arkansas, the Fort Smith District of the Methodist Episcopal Church, South, authorized the establishment of the Fort Smith District High School in Booneville, 40 miles to the west.
 Local church members donated the land, building materials, and labor.
 The school, located on South College Street, was to be supported by student tuition fees.
 Students came from towns all over western Arkansas to board with Booneville families and attend a school that offered an advanced curriculum, including Latin, German, advanced mathematics, literature, and music.
 The school functioned until the early 1900s.

 After the school closed, a group of residents and business leaders formed the Booneville Education Association and acquired 9 acre of land in the northwest part of town.
 The new school was called the Booneville Co-Educational Institute and also offered a more advanced curriculum than the public school around.
 Graduates were admitted as sophomores at the University of Arkansas at Fayetteville.

 In 1920, state funds were made available for the support of public high schools and the school's property was transferred to the Booneville School District.
 The building continued to be used as the city's high school until a new building was built in 1929.
 The old Co-Educational Institute building was used as the Booneville elementary school for several decades after that.

 Infrastructure

 Transportation

 The city is located at the intersection of Highway 23 (commonly known as the "Pig Trail") and Highway 10.
 Both routes are designated as Arkansas Scenic Byways near Booneville.
 Highway 217 also runs north and south from the city.

-Rights-of-way for downtown city streets dedicated during the original town plat are wider than in most communities.
+Rights-of-way for downtown city streets dedicated during the original town plan are wider than in most communities.